-Online classes become quite overwhelming when deadlines are missed.
-In such situations, it is easy for coursework-and anxiety!-to pile up.
-This is why I expect that your work is done on time.
+Online classes become quite overwhelming when deadlines are missed, making it is easy for coursework-and anxiety!-to pile up.
+This is why late work is not accepted and I expect you to complete activities on time.

 That said, you have lives outside of this course and there may be times when you cannot get things done as expected.
 If that happens, do not panic!
 The additional, automatic grace period gives you some extra time and philosopher's stones can get you even more.
 If the situation is truly extraordinary, then contact me about a reasonable accommodation for getting caught up.